dimitritholen/ultra-compact-prompt-language/README.md

 - **Complex tasks**: 30-60 tokens
 - **Beyond 60 tokens**: Consider reverting to natural language

-## Conclusion: A Tool, Not a Religion
+## Conclusion: A Tool for Consistency and Efficiency

-UCPL isn't about replacing natural language-it's about having options.
-When token efficiency matters, when you're repeating similar prompts, or when you're hitting context limits, UCPL offers a structured alternative.
+UCPL isn't about replacing natural language—it's about providing a structured alternative when you need:

+1. **Predictable results**: Reduce ambiguity, improve consistency
+2. **Faster authoring**: Less typing, more doing
+3. **Token efficiency**: Save 50-85% on prompt instructions

+While UCPL won't dramatically reduce your total API costs (code context dominates), it **will** make your prompts more consistent, faster to write, and easier to maintain.
+For teams and individuals running 1,000s of prompts weekly, these benefits compound.

-Start small: Use markdown headers and concise language (20% savings, zero risk).
-Experiment with basic UCPL on routine tasks.
-Build a personal macro library.
-Measure your token usage over time.
+Start small: Use UCPL for routine tasks (code reviews, refactoring, testing).
+Build a personal template library.
+Measure consistency improvements and development velocity.

-The goal isn't maximum compression - it's optimal compression for your specific needs.
+The goal isn't maximum compression—it's better prompts.

 ---